HotCakeX/Harden-Windows-Security/README.md

   - A malicious user might install malware that looks like the standard sign-in dialog box for the Windows operating system and capture a user's password.
 The attacker can then sign into the compromised account with whatever level of user rights that user has.

 - Enables a [security feature](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-machine-account-lockout-threshold) that sets a threshold (6 in this script) for the number of failed sign-in attempts that causes the device to be locked by using BitLocker.
 This threshold means, if the specified maximum number of failed sign-in attempts is exceeded, the device will invalidate the Trusted Platform Module (TPM) protector and any other protector except the 48-digit recovery password, and then reboot.
-During Device Lockout mode, the computer or device only boots into the touch-enabled Windows Recovery Environment (WinRE) until an authorized user enters the recovery password to restore full access.
+During Device Lockout mode, the computer or device only boots into the touch-enabled Windows Recovery Environments (WinRE) until an authorized user enters the recovery password to restore full access.
   - This Script (<a href="#Bitlocker-Settings">in the Bitlocker category</a>) automatically saves your 48-digit recovery password in your drive, the exact location of it will be visible on the PowerShell console when you run it.

 - [Hides email address of the Microsoft account on lock screen](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-display-user-information-when-the-session-is-locked), if your device is in a trusted place like at home then this isn't necessary.

 - [Don't display username at sign-in](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-dont-display-username-at-sign-in); If a user signs in as Other user, the full name of the user isn't displayed during sign-in.
-In the same context, if users type their email address and password at the sign-in screen and press Enter, the displayed text “Other user” remains unchanged, and is no longer replaced by the user’s first and last name, as in previous versions of Windows 10.
+In the same context, if users type their email address and password at the sign-in screen and press Enter, the displayed text "Other user" remains unchanged, and is no longer replaced by the user's first and last name, as in previous versions of Windows 10.
 Additionally,if users enter their domain user name and password and click Submit, their full name isn't shown until the Start screen displays.
-  - [Useful](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-dont-display-username-at-sign-in#best-practices) If you have devices that store sensitive data, with monitors displayed in unsecured locations, or if you have devices with sensitive data that are remotely accessed, revealing logged on user’s full names or domain account names
+  - [Useful](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-dont-display-username-at-sign-in#best-practices) If you have devices that store sensitive data, with monitors displayed in unsecured locations, or if you have devices with sensitive data that are remotely accessed, revealing logged on user's full names or domain account names

 - [Don't display last signed-in](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-do-not-display-last-user-name); This security policy setting determines whether the name of the last user to sign in to the device is displayed on the Secure Desktop.
-If this policy is enabled, the full name of the last user to successfully sign in isn't displayed on the Secure Desktop, nor is the user’s sign-in tile displayed.
+If this policy is enabled, the full name of the last user to successfully sign in isn't displayed on the Secure Desktop, nor is the user's sign-in tile displayed.
 Additionally, if the Switch user feature is used, the full name and sign-in tile aren't displayed.
 The sign-in screen requests a qualified domain account name (or local user name) and password.
-  - Users need will to manually enter username and password/Pin to sign in. **it can cause annoyance, so disabled in this script**. this feature however can be useful to enable if you live in 🔻high-risk environment🔺 and you don't want Anyone to get Any information about your device when it's locked and you're not around. if you want to enable it, change its value to 1. 🔻#TopSecurity🔺
+  - Users need will to manually enter username and password/Pin to sign in. **it can cause annoyance, so disabled in this script**. this feature however can be useful to enable if you live in 🔻High-Risk Environments🔺 and you don't want Anyone to get Any information about your device when it's locked and you're not around. if you want to enable it, change its value to 1. 🔻#TopSecurity🔺

-- [Don't Display Network Selection UI on Lock Screen](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-windowslogon#dontdisplaynetworkselectionui) (like WIFI Icon); This setting allows you to control whether anyone can interact with available networks UI on the logon screen. once enabled, the devicees's network connectivity state cannot be changed without signing into Windows. suitable for🔻high-risk environments🔺
+- [Don't Display Network Selection UI on Lock Screen](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-windowslogon#dontdisplaynetworkselectionui) (like WIFI Icon); This setting allows you to control whether anyone can interact with available networks UI on the logon screen. once enabled, the devicees's network connectivity state cannot be changed without signing into Windows. suitable for🔻High-Risk Environments🔺

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>